 Enter a name in the Author field, then close the settings window.

 The name doesn’t apply to presentations that are shared with others.
 For shared presentations, the name that appears in comments and in the participant list is the name you use with your Apple ID.
 To change the name (without changing your Apple ID), visit the Apple ID account page.
 After you sign in, click Edit to the right of your account information, then make your changes and click Done.

 Important: If you change the name used with your Apple ID, the name appears in all apps and other locations that use your Apple ID.

-If you stop sharing a presentation, the author name in comments reverts to the author name you set in Keynote preferences.
+If you stop sharing a presentation, the author name in comments reverts to the author name you set in Keynote settings.